-After passing through a digitally controlled programmable low-pass filter, the rate and acceleration sensor signals are obtained at 200 Hz.
+After passing through a digitally controlled programmable low-pass filter, the rate and acceleration sensor signals are obtained at 200Hz..
 The factory calibration data, stored in EEPROM, is used by the processor to remove temperature bias, misalignment, scale factor errors, and non-linearities from the sensor data.
 Additionally any advanced user settings such as axes rotation are applied to the IMU data.
-Finally, sensor fault detection is performed on the sensor signals and the individual sensor signals are combined to form a signal with reduced noise characteristics.

-The 200Hz IMU data is continuously maintained inside the unit, and is available at 200Hz on the SPI output port registers.
+The 200Hz IMU data is continuously being maintained inside the unit, and is available at 200Hz on the SPI output port registers.
 Digital IMU data is output over the UART port at a selectable fixed rate (100, 50, 25, 20, 10, 5 or 2 Hz) or on as-requested basis using the GP, 'Get Packet' command.
 The digital IMU data is available in several measurement packet formats including Scaled Sensor Data ('S1' Packet).
 In the Scaled Sensor Data ('S1' Packet), data is output in scaled engineering units.
 See Section 6 of the manual for full packet descriptions.